Archive-42/nov-static/FrontEndJobPrep-master/EXTRA/DIRECTORY/week-10/test-prep/W10-Study-Guide/W10-LOs/W10-LOs-explained.md

       }
     }
     ```

   - Another key part of the model file is setting up our associations.
 We can use the `belongsTo`, `hasMany`, and `belongsToMany` methods to set up model-level associations.
 Doing so is what creates the helpful functionality like `addOwner` that we saw in the pets example, a function that automatically generates the SQL necessary to create a petOwner record and supplies the appropriate petId and ownerId.

     - In a one-to-many association, we need to have a `belongsTo` association on the "many" side, and a `hasMany` association on the "one" side:
       - `Instruction.belongsTo(models.Recipe, { foreignKey: 'recipeId' });`
       - `Recipe.hasMany(models.Instruction, { foreignKey: 'recipeId' });`
     - In a many-to-many association, we need to have a `belongsToMany` on each side of the association.
 We generally specify a columnMapping object to show the association more clearly:

       ```javascript
       // In our Owner model
       // To connect this Owner to a Pet through the PetOwner const columnMapping = {
-        through: 'PetOwner', // joins table
+        through: "PetOwner", // joins table
-        otherKey: 'petId', // key that connects to other table we have a many association with
+        otherKey: "petId", // key that connects to other table we have a many association with
-        foreignKey: 'ownerId' // our foreign key in the joins table }
+        foreignKey: "ownerId", // our foreign key in the joins table };
       Owner.belongsToMany(models.Pet, columnMapping);

       // In our Pet model
       // To connect this Pet to an Owner through the PetOwner const columnMapping = {
-        through: 'PetOwner', // joins table
+        through: "PetOwner", // joins table
-        otherKey: 'ownerId', // key that connects to other table we have a many association with
+        otherKey: "ownerId", // key that connects to other table we have a many association with
-        foreignKey: 'petId' // our foreign key in the joins table }
+        foreignKey: "petId", // our foreign key in the joins table };
       Pet.belongsToMany(models.Owner, columnMapping);
       ```

 3. How to perform CRUD operations with Sequelize

 - #### Seed Files
   - Seed files can be used to populate our database with starter data.
     - `npx sequelize-cli seed:generate --name add-cats`